alabeduarte/alabeduarte.github.io/blog/content/blog/the-semantics-of-marshalling-in-go/index.md

 </p>
 </details>

-I'd like to explore **beyond JSON parsing** since there are tons of articles about [parsing JSON data in go](https://gobyexample.com/json) in the internet.

 ### Converting from one domain to another

 In this particular case, let's imagine we have an e-commerce system that goes